MicroEJ/docs/Tutorials/tutorialDebugGUIperformancesIssues.rst

 `Software Robot <https://repository.microej.com/javadoc/microej_5.x/apis/ej/mwt/animation/Animator.html>`_ .

-Test a GUI application with the Test Automation Tool
+Test a GUI Application with the Test Automation Tool
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 To execute regression tests automatically and monitor minor changes th a GUI you can use the `Test Automation <https://github.com/MicroEJ/Tool-UITestAutomation>`_ Tool.
 The Tool provides an automated tool for UI testing.